monostream/emporium-docs/guides/add-your-own-apps.md

 ## 3. Add `values.emporium.yaml`

 Create a new file named `<app-name>/values.emporium.yaml`.
-This file serves as a template for the values passed into helm install by Emporium.
+This file serves as a template for the values passed into Helm install by Emporium.
 The file must contain all values required by the dependency chart, and the structure must align with the `values.yaml` file of the dependency chart.

 ```yaml values.emporium.yaml
 <dependency-name>: